-Digital Banking and FinTech Innovation Cluster (DBFI) of the ABBL was created in January 2016.
-It unites 50 members and 8 FinTech firms interested in exchanging knowledge and ideas on disruptive technologies but also on how digitalisation and the rise of FinTech may impact the banking sector and the financial services being offered to more and more demanding customers.
+Digital Banking and FinTech Innovation Cluster (DBFI) of the ABBL was launched on 7 January 2016.
+Currently, it unites 51 members and 12 FinTech firms interested in exchanging of knowledge and ideas on disruptive technologies but also on how digitalisation and the rise of FinTech may impact the banking sector and the financial services being offered to more and more demanding customers.

 The Cluster focuses on the following goals and the respective tasks:

 To disseminate the knowledge on Digital Banking and FinTech

 - DBFI Cluster organises matchmaking events to facilitate co-operation between ABBL members and selected domestic and foreign FinTech firms.
 Each event is devoted to a specific topic, for instance: KYC, AML, Digital Onboarding, Payments, Blockchain, Robo-Advisors, Digital Investments, Open Banking and Artificial Intelligence.
 The Cluster invites representatives of regulators and supervisors to these events to exchange views on specific digital banking and FinTech subjects.